 The Discover it student card approval rate isn’t public knowledge, but students with limited or no credit should have a good chance of approval.
-To be eligible to apply, students must be at least 18 years old and enrolled in a 2-or-4-year college or university.
+To be eligible, students must be at least 18 years old and enrolled in a 2-or-4-year college or university.
 Other requirements include U.S. citizenship, a Social Security number (SSN) and a verifiable annual income sufficient enough to pay at least the minimum amount due each month.
-Discover does not disclose its minimum income requirements.
-But several third-party sources say that you’ll need to make at least $2,000 per year if you’re a student.

-While the Discover it Student Card is fairly easy for students to get, approval is not guaranteed.
-Discover will look at a number of other factors with your application.
-It’s best if you don’t have too many recent credit inquiries.
-You shouldn’t have more than one other Discover card account.
-And even if you’re fairly new to credit, you may have a hard time being approved if you already have negative entries on your credit report, such as late payments.
+While the Discover it Student Cash Back and Discover it Student chrome cards are fairly easy for students to get, approval is not guaranteed.
+Discover will look at a number of other factors, such as recent credit inquiries, number of Discover accounts open, and credit history.
+You may also have a hard time being approved if you have negative entries on your credit report, such as late payments.

 If you are denied for a Discover it student card, you still have other options.
-The Discover it Secured Card has the highest approval chances of all Discover cards.
+The Discover it® Secured Credit Card has the best approval chances of all Discover cards.
 It’s available even to people with bad credit.
-That’s because you will have to submit a $200 security deposit, which is fully refundable.
-Alternatively, you can sign on as an authorized user on someone else’s credit card account.
-This will help you rebuild your credit so that over time, you’ll be able to apply for your own credit card with a much better chance of being approved.
+But you will have to submit a $200 security deposit, which is fully refundable.
+You can also sign on as an authorized user on someone else’s credit card account.
+This will help you rebuild your credit.